sparkflows/sparkflows-docs/docs/tutorials/data-engineering/pivot.rst

 The below workflow:

-* Prints the raw data for comparison
+* Prints the raw data for comparison.
-* Pivots the dataset and generate aggregate statistics
+* Pivots the dataset and generate aggregate statistics.
-* Prints the final result of the pivot
+* Prints the final result of the pivot.

 .. figure:: ../../_assets/tutorials/data-exploration/pivot/Overview.PNG